-NEW!
-The permanent exhibit in this gallery received an exciting update in October 2009, which incorporated new interpretive information and objects which are sure to please both new and returning visitors.
+The permanent exhibit in this gallery has incorporated new interpretive information and objects which are sure to please both new and returning visitors.
 Among the new object displays are fragments of artifacts from a rat’s nest found in the Great House attic, the original Hall chandelier hook, Arthur Lee’s writing box, a ceramic birdhouse once mounted in the eaves of an outbuilding c.1908, and other memorabilia from the Storke and Stuart ownership periods.
 Fun factoids on object labels provide entertaining information to enlighten visitors on the lives of the four generations of Lees and their servants and slaves who called Stratford home.
-The collections staff added more secure object mounts and screens to reduce light levels on sensitive objects, while conservators treated some of the objects before installation.
+The collections staff has added more secure object mounts and screens to reduce light levels on sensitive objects, while conservators treated some of the objects before installation.
 A big thank you to donors who helped fund this project: David H. Walker, Mr. and Mrs. Peter Irving Channing Knowles II, and Ann Bellah Copeland.

 An interactive video on plantation life lets the visitor experience the daily activities of various members of the plantation community, including the planter himself, an indentured coachman, an itinerant music teacher, an enslaved carpenter and an enslaved manservant.